Best Dental Veneers in Houston, TX

 Dental bonding uses a special dental resin that is applied directly to the chip or crack of a tooth.
 This dental resin is sturdy and, once it dries and is set properly, your teeth will be able to endure normal wear and tear.
 The dental resin matches the color of your tooth.
 The bonding lasts from three to ten years.

-In general, porcelain veneers are a wiser choice since they look natural; and fix chips, cracks, major dental stains and minor unevenness.
-Dental bonding is a lot cheaper, however, and in the case of minor tooth chips and cracks dental bonding can be just as effective as porcelain veneers.
+In general, porcelain veneers are a wiser choice since they look natural; and fix chips, cracks, major dental stains, and minor unevenness.
+Dental bonding is a lot cheaper, however, and in the case of minor tooth chips and cracks dental bonding can be very effective.

-Give Greenspoint Dental a call today or submit a form online to see if porcelain veneers are the right option for you.
+Give Greenspoint Dental in Houston, TX a call today or submit a form online to see if porcelain veneers are the right option for you.